-UAF Green Bikes is a student-funded program that offers short and long term bike rentals and mechanical help.
-It was a student-funded project started in the fall of 2010 by graduate students Ben Abbott and Michaela Swanson.
-In spring of 2011 a twenty-bike fleet was acquired and three mechanics were hired and trained.
-Under the supervision of UAF’s Outdoor Adventures the program experienced rapid growth.
+UAF Green Bikes is a student-funded program that offers short and long-term bike rentals and mechanical help.
+The program started in the fall of 2010 by graduate students Ben Abbott and Michaela Swanson.
+In the spring of 2011, a twenty-bike fleet was acquired and three mechanics were hired and trained.
+Under the supervision of UAF’s Outdoor Adventures, the program experienced rapid growth.

-Now supervised by the UAF Office of Sustainability the Green Bikes program maintains over 100 bikes, offers regular clinics, maintains weekly mechanic office hours, and works with local officials to promote a safer environment for cyclists.
-To facilitate this growth we plan on working with local bike shops, connecting with cyclist groups, and helping with community events including ‘Bike to Work Week’ and ‘Earth Day’ celebrations.
+Now supervised by the UAF Office of Sustainability, the Green Bikes program maintains over 100 bikes, offers regular clinics, maintains weekly mechanic office hours, and works with local officials to promote a safer environment for cyclists.
+To continue this growth, we plan on working with local bike shops, connecting with cyclist groups, and helping with community events including ‘Bike to Work Week’ and ‘Earth Day’ celebrations.

-UAF Green Bikes strives to increase sustainable transportation, student health and recycling within the campus community.
-The purpose of the UAF Green Bikes program is to educate and empower students while promoting bicycle use on campus.
+UAF Green Bikes strives to increase sustainable transportation, student health, and recycling within the campus community.
+The purpose of the UAF Green Bikes program is to educate and empower students while promoting year-round bicycle use on campus.

-1. Transportation – Encourage biking as a way to reduce UAF’s non-renewable consumption; help make UAF a friendlier place for bikes and walkers; help make bike commuting viable year-round in Fairbanks Alaska.
+1. Transportation – Encourage biking to reduce UAF’s non-renewable consumption; help make UAF a friendlier place for bikes and walkers; help make bike commuting viable year-round in Fairbanks, Alaska.

 2. Student health – Provide opportunities for students to get more exercise; grow the biking and exercise community at UAF.

-4. Advocacy – Help breakdown barriers and stereotypes concerning biking and sustainability; encourage administrators and student leaders to make sustainability a priority; be actively involved with decisions affecting UAF infrastructure, transportation and sustainability.
+4. Advocacy – Help break down barriers and stereotypes concerning biking and sustainability; encourage administrators and student leaders to make sustainability a priority; be actively involved in decisions affecting UAF infrastructure, transportation, and sustainability.